cloudevents/spec/spec.md

 * Type: `String`
 * Description: Type of occurrence which has happened.
 Often this attribute is used for routing, observability, policy enforcement, etc.
+  The format of this is producer defined and might include information such as the version of the `eventtype`.
 * Constraints:
    * REQUIRED
    * MUST be a non-empty string